Skip to content

 These helpful stories on how to do something are called “service journalism.”

-With such an intensely loyal audience, Cottage Life has expanded with a TV channel, a trade show, and a range of products from t-shirts to onesies for babies.
+With such an intensely loyal audience, Cottage Life expanded with a TV channel, a trade show, and a range of products from t-shirts to onesies for babies.

 It’s been an unqualified success since the day it was launched in 1988.